I don’t think I’ve ever been in a country with so many cats.

 or thirty cats, each with their own attitude and some with attitudes comparable to that of a sassy teenager.

 But why are there so many of them?
 Well, it is said that during the British Mandate of Israel, many cats were brought to Israel to fight off the rats.
-And since the mass killing (i.e., poisoning) of harmless stray animals is illegal here, the cats have multiplied.
+And since the mass killing (i.e., poisoning) of harmless stray animals is illegal here, they have multiplied.